bharathnani708/Practice-Kubernetes-Pacman/README.md

 | **CI/CD**                  | Automate deployments with GitHub Actions or ArgoCD                        |
 | **Helm/Kustomize**         | Structure manifests for multi-environment management                      |

+---

+## 🧾 Credits

+Pac-Man app: lightweight Node.js frontend backed by MongoDB Created as a learning project to visualize Kubernetes fundamentals Built by "Bharath Nadigoti"

+## 💬 If this helped you, give the repo a ⭐ on GitHub — and share your Pac-Man screenshot!